Sleepaway Camp II: Unhappy Campers: Home media

-The film has been released twice on DVD in the United States by Anchor Bay Entertainment.
-The first release was in 2002 with a single DVD edition, as well as in the Sleepaway Camp Survival Kit.
-Both these releases are currently out of print.
+The film was released on VHS and Betamax in the United States by Nelson Entertainment in late 1988.
+The film was released twice on DVD in the United States by Anchor Bay Entertainment: The first release was in 2002 as a single DVD edition, as well as in the Sleepaway Camp Survival Kit.

 Scream Factory, under license from MGM, released Sleepaway Camp II and its sequel, Sleepaway Camp III: Teenage Wasteland, for the first time on Blu-ray disc on June 9, 2015.
+Sandpiper Pictures reissued a Blu-ray edition on December 17, 2024.
+A 4K UHD Blu-ray limited edition release of the film and its sequel are scheduled for release on August 12, 2025, also by Scream Factory.

-In the United Kingdom, the film was released via Futuristic Entertainment, under the title "Nightmare Vacation 2".
+In the United Kingdom, the film was released via Futuristic Entertainment, under the title Nightmare Vacation 2.
 There was over two minutes of scenes cut from the film in order for it to receive an "18" certificate by the BBFC as the film was deemed too violent for an uncut release.
 This was due to the strict regime of the time when film distribution had to adhere to rules under the Video Recordings Act 1984.
-The scenes cut were the removal of Phoebe's tongue, a shortened version of Ally being stabbed in the back, the complete scene where Ally is drowned in the outhouse is removed, and a shortened version of Diane being stabbed in the stomach.
+The scenes cut were the removal of Phoebe (Heather Binion)'s tongue, a shortened version of Ally (Valerie Hartman) being stabbed in the back, the complete scene where Ally is drowned in the outhouse is removed, and a shortened version of Diane (Carol Martin Vines) being stabbed in the stomach.
 This version was also released on DVD from 23rd Century Home Entertainment.

 Sleepaway Camp II was eventually released completely uncut in the UK for the first time when it was made available as part of the "Sleepaway Camp Trilogy" DVD box set from Anchor Bay Entertainment on May 31, 2004.
 It was also available in standard case packaging, both of which are now out of print.
 The film was released on DVD and Blu-ray by 88 Films as part of their "Slasher Classics Collection" in April 2016.

 Reception

-On review aggregator website Rotten Tomatoes, Sleepaway Camp II: Unhappy Campers holds a 55% approval rating, based on 11 reviews with an average rating of 4.5 out of 10.

 Tim Salmons of The Digital Bits said that "[Blu-ray release of the film] is half of one of the most enjoyable high-definition horror experiences of the year".
 Brandon Peters of Why So Blu? wrote: "It's unfortunate that the original negative, master what have you has been lost, but I still think the film looks better than it ever has before".

 According to William Harrison of DVD Talk, the film is "purposely not scary", adding that "it, instead, ramps up the self-aware humor and ridiculous death scenes".